 Samphire has become a trendy veggie offered in top fine dining restaurants.
-This native plant is really tasty and is a perfect accompaniment with fish but also works really well without fish (as our recipe proofs).
+This native plant is really tasty and is a perfect accompaniment with fish but also works really well without fish.

 Samphire (or glasswort, as it’s also known) isn’t really a seaweed but it does grow in the tidal zone, on muddy/sandy flats, often around estuaries and tidal creeks.
 It’s a succulent plant of the Salicornia species and looks like a miniature cactus (though without spines).

 Samphire will keep for up to five days in a fridge but ideally, eat when as fresh as possible.

 How to Eat/Cook with Samphire

 Samphire is an extremely versatile food and can be eaten raw or cooked in a wide variety of dishes, dried or crushed, as a spice.

 Before you cook your samphire, make sure you give it a good wash as sand can often get stuck between the little cracks.
 Blanch the samphire for a minute or two in water.
 Drain, run under cold water to stop the cooking then return to the pan with a knob of butter.
 It’s also great in Emma’s Gnocchi recipe!